 Benefit Description You pay Professional services (cont.)
-High Option Standard Option Notes: • You may see a Plan mental health or substance misuse disorder treatment provider for outpatient services without a referral from your primary care physician.
-See Section 3, How you get care , for information about services requiring our prior approval. • Your Plan mental health or substance misuse disorder treatment provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you.
-High Option Standard Option Inpatient hospital or other covered facility High Option Standard Option Inpatient psychiatric care Inpatient substance misuse disorder care Note: All inpatient admissions require approval by a Plan mental health or substance misuse disorder treatment physician; Psychiatric and substance misuse disorder care in a \$250 per admission \$100 per stay \$500 per admission \$100 per stay residential treatment center Note: Residential treatment programs require approval by a Plan mental health or substance misuse disorder treatment physician. \$ 100 per omj o roo per omy Outpatient hospital or other covered facility High Option Standard Option Hospital alternative services, such as partial hospitalization and intensive outpatient psychiatric treatment programs Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance misuse disorder treatment physician.
-Nothing Nothing Not covered High Option Standard Option Not covered: Care that is not clinically appropriate for the treatment of your condition Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of a psychiatric condition All charges All charges
+High Option Standard Option Notes: You may see a Plan mental health or substance use disorder treatment provider for outpatient services without a referral from your primary care physician.
+See Section 3, How you get care, for information about services requiring our prior approval.
+Your Plan mental health or substance use disorder treatment provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you.
+Inpatient hospital or other covered facility High Option Standard Option Inpatient psychiatric care Inpatient substance use disorder care Note: All inpatient admissions require approval by a Plan mental health or substance use disorder treatment physician; \$250 per admission \$500 per admission Psychiatric and substance use disorder care in a residential treatment center Note: Residential treatment programs require approval by a Plan mental health or substance use disorder treatment physician. \$100 per stay \$100 per stay Outpatient hospital or other covered facility High Option Standard Option Hospital alternative services, such as partial hospitalization and intensive outpatient psychiatric treatment programs Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance use disorder treatment physician.
+Nothing Nothing Not covered High Option Standard Option Not covered: Care that is not clinically appropriate for the treatment of your condition Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of a psychiatric condition Evaluation or therapy on court order or as a condition of parole or probation, or otherwise required by the criminal justice system, unless determined by a Plan physician to be medically necessary and appropriate All charges All charges